QuantEcon/python_lecture_sandpit/source/rst/BCG_incomplete_mkts.rst

   !pip install --upgrade quantecon

   Introduction
 =============

-This is an extension of our earlier notebook about a complete markets model.
+This is an extension of an earlier lecture :doc:`BCG_complete_mkts` about a **complete markets** model.

-It describes an instance of a model authored by Bisin, Clemente, and Gottardi (2018) in which financial markets are incomplete.
+In contrast to that lecture, this lecture  describes an instance of a model authored by Bisin, Clementi, and Gottardi :cite:`BCG_2018` in which financial markets are **incomplete**.

-Instead of being able to trade equities and a full set of one-period Arrow securities, consumers and first trade only equity and a bond.
+Instead of being able to trade equities and a full set of one-period Arrow securities as they can in the earlier lecture :doc:`BCG_complete_mkts`, now consumers and firms trade only equity and a bond.

+It is useful to watch how outcomes differ  as  consequences of  trading opportunities differing in the two settings.

+In the complete markets economy in :doc:`BCG_complete_mkts`

+- there is a unique  stochastic discount factor that prices all assets

+- consumers’ portfolio choices are indeterminate

+- firms' financial structures are indeterminate, so the model embodies an instance of a Modigliani-Miller theorem :cite:`Modigliani_Miller_1958`

+- the aggregate of all firms' financial structures are indeterminate, a consequence of there being redundant assets

+In the incomplete markets economy studied here

+- there are multiple stochastic discount factors and they price different assets

+- consumers’ portfolio choices are determinate

+- while **individual** firms' financial structures are indeterminate, thus conforming to an aspect of a Modigliani-Miller theorem, :cite:`Modigliani_Miller_1958`, the **aggregate**  of all firms' financial structures **is** determinate.

+A  ``Big K, little k`` analysis played an important role in the  previous lecture :doc:`BCG_complete_mkts`.

+A more subtle version of a ``Big K, little k``  will be featured in our  presentation and analysis of  BCG incomplete markets environment.

+We use it to convey the heart of what BCG call a **rational conjectures** equilibrium in which the ``rational conjectures'' are about equilibrium pricing functions in regions of the state space that an average consumer or firm does not choose to inhabit in equilibrium.

 Setup
 -----

-We adopt specifications of preferences and technologies used by Bisin, Clemente, and Gottardi (2018) and in our notebook on a complete markets version of their model.
+We adopt specifications of preferences and technologies used by Bisin, Clemente, and Gottardi (2018) :cite:`BCG_2018` and in our earlier lecture on a complete markets version of their model.

 The economy lasts for two periods, :math:`t=0, 1`.